BSc(Hons) and PhD (Reading)

-HEDU 504 - Academic Leadership in Higher Education (Co-teaching with Dr Vivienne Anderson)
+HEDU 504 - Academic Leadership in Higher Education

 A critical examination of academic leadership using contemporary theories of communities of practice, mentoring and positional leadership.
 The student will develop an understanding how academic leadership is situated in a contemporary higher education sector.